 A Wynwood Tri-Rail station?
 Brightline’s Aventura station gives idea a second wind

-After Miami-Dade’s decision to build a new Brightline express train station in Aventura, Wynwood business owners have begun circulating a new proposal for a long-discussed Tri-Rail station in their backyard.
+After Miami-Dade’s decision to build a new Brightline express train station in Aventura, Wynwood business owners and some local transit officials have begun circulating a new proposal for a long-discussed Tri-Rail station in the fast-blooming neighborhood.

 “So It’s now becoming clearer to me that it would be a great location for a train station.”